nhdang223/AICityChallenge/README.md

 **Abnormality Detection with Multi-Adaptive Vehicle Detectors for Traffic Video Analysis**

-This is the source code for Track 3 Ai City Challenge 2019.
+This is the source code for Track 3 AI City Challenge 2019, with updates for Track 4 of AI City Challenge 2020.

 Extract Road Mask: `Tools/mask_creating.py`